Rhinoceros poaching in Southern Africa: History

 The history of rhino poaching in southern Africa dates to the colonial era when the British went ashore at the current Cape Town in 1647.
 Since then, rhino populations have fluctuated and there have been multiple periods when different species of rhino have threatened extinction.

 During the colonial era in southern Africa, rhinos were hunted recreationally as a sport and for the possession of their horns, which were used as symbol of wealth and prosperity.
 This led to a gradual but constant decline in rhino populations across southern Africa during the colonial era.

 In the early 20th century, the white rhino population in South Africa was down to 10, and in 1933 the black rhino population was recorded at 110.
 The white rhino population made a recovery due to the intervention of the Africa's oldest nature reserve; the Hluhluwe-Mfolozi Park in KwaZulu-Natal.
 The sanctuary assisted with the breeding and conservation of the white rhino population.
 The black rhino population was also able to recover.

-In the 1950s to the 1960s, the Hluhluwe-iMfolozi Park and Wilderness Foundation founder Dr Ian Player were the initiators of rhino preservation and conservation in South Africa and were able to breed white rhinos and bring the species back from extinction in an initiative known as “Operation Rhino”.
+In the 1950s to the 1960s, the Hluhluwe-iMfolozi Park and Wilderness Foundation founder Ian Player were the initiators of rhino preservation and conservation in South Africa and were able to breed white rhinos and bring the species back from extinction in an initiative known as “Operation Rhino”.
 The population of black rhino recovered to 100,000 by 1960.